Designing Gardens & Landscapes

 At DIY Designs we love to share our knowledge and to help hands-on types who are DIY designing gardens and landscapes, or who are thinking about getting started on a garden makeover or landscaping project and looking for some garden inspo.

-On this page you will find ideas or 'click throughs' to:
+On this complimentary resource page you will find:

 Get started by checking out this popular 4 week blog series written by our lead designer (no robots here)to help get people started on a DIY garden makeover.
 It's a crash course in designing gardens and landscapes.

 NEED DESIGN IDEAS FOR A SPECIFIC GARDEN PROJECT?